 Nucleotide diversity is critical for optimal run performance and high-quality data generation.
 It is particularly important in the first 25 cycles of a sequencing run because this is when the clusters passing filter, phasing/pre-phasing, and color matrix corrections are calculated.
 Phasing/pre-phasing is the percentage of molecules in a cluster for which sequencing falls behind (phasing) or jumps ahead (pre-phasing) the current cycle.
 Color matrix correction refers to a template created in the first few cycles that includes intensities from each channel and is then used in all subsequent reads as well as for phasing/pre-phasing rates.
 These metrics are then used in base calling and quality score calculations for all cycles in the run.
 Balanced fluorescent signal from all imaging channels provides the most accurate empirical models and improve overall data qualit

-On a non-pattered flow cell, the number and location of clusters is empirically determined in the first 4–7 cycles through a process called template generation.
-For platforms with non-pattered flow cells such as the MiniSeq™, MiSeq, NextSeq™ 500/550, and HiSeq™ 1000/2500, nucleotide diversity is important during template generation.
+On a non-patterned flow cell, the number and location of clusters is empirically determined in the first 4–7 cycles through a process called template generation.
+For platforms with non-patterned flow cells such as the MiniSeq™, MiSeq, NextSeq™ 500/550, and HiSeq™ 1000/2500, nucleotide diversity is important during template generation.
 Signal from all four bases must be present in the first 4–7 cycles to best generate the template.

 Illumina sequencing systems use three different types of SBS technology